Puppy Development Milestones: What To Expect

 Obedience Training

 Between 4 to 6 months, puppies are ready to further refine their obedience training.
 Building upon their basic commands, owners can introduce more complex obedience exercises involving distractions and longer duration.
-Consistency and positive reinforcement remain crucial in their training, with the addition of gradual increases in .
+Consistency and positive reinforcement remain crucial in their training, with the addition of gradual increases in expectations.
 Utilizing reward-based training methods helps reinforce desired behaviors and fosters a cooperative relationship between the owner and the puppy.
 Positive training experiences create a foundation for lifelong obedience and communication.

 6 to 12 Months